5 Acne Myths Not to Fall For

 What if we told you that some of what you may think to be true about acne is, in fact, not so?
-There’s a ton of speculation around the skin disease—yes, it’s a disease—which conjures up a lot of confusion and gives rise to half-baked myths.
-Good news is that we’re here to debunk them, once and for all.
-Below, nine common acne myths that may be keeping you from having a clear complexion.
+There’s a ton of speculation around the skin-care condition that often causes a lot of confusion and gives rise to half-baked myths.
+We tapped AcneFree Consulting Dermatologist Hadley King, M.D., to debunk the most common pimple-related misconceptions.